mbarcia/CSV-Payments-PoC/docs/README.md

 The VitePress configuration includes `ignoreDeadLinks: true` to prevent build failures due to links that are valid in the context of the full project but not within the documentation site.
 This is necessary because:

-1. The documentation site only covers the Pipeline Framework, not the entire project
+1. The documentation site only covers The Pipeline Framework, not the entire project
 2. Many markdown files in the project contain links that are valid in the context of the full repository but aren't relevant to the documentation site
 3. There are localhost links in various README files that can't be resolved during the build process